 Extensibility home page

-Dynamics 365 Finance, Supply Chain, and Retail are extensively customized by partners, value added resellers (VARs), and even some customers.
+Dynamics 365 Finance, Supply Chain, and Commerce are extensively customized by partners, value added resellers (VARs), and even some customers.
 The ability to customize the product is a strength that has historically been supported through overlayering of the application code.
 The move to the cloud, together with more agile servicing and frequent updates, requires a less intrusive customization model, so that updates are less likely to affect custom solutions.
 This new model is called extensibility and has replaced customization through overlayering.

 These introductory topics contain general information about customization.
 This information includes information about when the transition occurs from customization through overlayering to a purely extension-based model.
 These topics also explain how to log extensibility requests to Microsoft, and provide answers to frequently asked questions (FAQ).